-German-Aus-THE trian industrial group Obrist Group is planning to build so-called gigaplants, a type of giant solar park that will not supply electricity, but green methanol.
-During production, more climate-damaging CO2 is removed from the atmosphere than is released during subsequent use, claims company CEO Frank Obrist. gigaplants are said to be CO2-negative and therefore climate-positive.
+THE German-Austrian industrial group Obrist Group is planning to build so-called gigaplants, a type of giant solar park that will not supply electricity, but green methanol. production, During more climate-damaging CO2 is removed from the atmosphere than is released during subsequent use, claims company CEO Frank Obrist. gigaplants are said to be CO2-negative and therefore climate-positive.